Richard Cordukes: Personal

 Cordukes became a quadriplegic in 1976 and began participating in wheelchair sports the following year.
 He first represented New South Wales in 1979 at the National Wheelchair Games in Perth.

 In September 2018, Cordukes spoke publicly about an incident at the railway station in Townsville where he was prevented from boarding Queensland Rail's long-distance Spirit of Queensland service.
 Cordukes intended to travel to Bundaberg for a friend's son's wedding, but was allegedly told by staff that he could only travel if he was accompanied by a carer.
 Staff also allegedly requested Cordukes demonstrate his physical abilities in an attempt to prove how independent he was.
 Despite this, Cordukes was not allowed to board the train, and was left on the platform as the train departed.

 After speaking about the incident, an Inclusion Movement advocate criticised Queensland Rail for discriminating against a wheelchair user while Queensland's Transport Minister ordered an investigation.
 Cordukes also lodged a complaint with the Australian Human Rights Commission.
 Queensland Rail stated they contacted Cordukes to "discuss future travel with a carer" and to provide a refund.

+On November 30th, 2024, Cordukes and fellow 1988 Paralympian Chris Sparks summited Mount Kosciuszko, raising over $47,000 for the Australian paralympic team.

 Sporting career

 Cordukes competed in the Stoke Mandeville Games, which is now called the IWAS World Games in 1981, 1983, 1985 and 1987.
 It was in 1981 that Cordukes participated in the first-ever wheelchair rugby competition.
 Cordukes competed in the FESPIC Games in Hong Kong in 1982, before going on to break a world record in his category for the 100m at the Australian National Wheelchair Games in January 1986, which was later broken again by himself that year in Melbourne.

-Cordukes won a silver and bronze medal at the 1988 Seoul Paralympics for the Men’s 4 × 100 m 1A–1C and 4 × 200 m 1A–1C relays.
+Cordukes won a silver and bronze medal at the 1988 Seoul Paralympics for the Men's 4 × 100 m 1A–1C and 4 × 200 m 1A–1C relays.
 Cordukes also competed in the 100m, where he came 7th with a time of 26.34 and finished 8th in the 200m final with a time of 53.90.